akashgub/mini-ecommerce/README.md

 # Mini E-Commerce Platform

-A simple e-commerce API built with Go, Gin, and PostgreSQL where customers can browse products and admins can manage inventory.
+A simple e-commerce API built with Go, Gin, and PostgreSQL where customers can browse products and admins can manage inventory

 ## Features